michaelpdougherty/oak/oak-backup-nov5/README.md

 Simply log in as you would on the Aspen website, and check your grades, assignments, and attendance information, all in a user-friendly and intuitive interface.

-Oak is not affiliated in any way with Aspen or its creators Follett Learning.
+Oak is not affiliated in any way with Aspen or its creators, Follett Learning.